Skip to Content

 Where to Find Sandstone in Kentucky

-There are multiple types of sandstones that exist in the Bluegrass State, but the most well-known variety is Berea Sandstone.
-Due to its exceptional strength and durability, Berea Sandstone is a popular choice for architecture and landscaping projects.
+The Bluegrass State contains a variety of sandstones, the most well-known of which is Berea Sandstone.
+Because of its great strength and durability, Berea Sandstone is a popular material for construction and landscaping.

-If you want to see some amazing views of sandstone, the Red River Gorge is the place to go, but keep in mind that you can’t collect the sandstone since it’s a part of a national landmark.
+If you want to see some spectacular sandstone vistas, head to the Red River Gorge, but bear in mind that you can’t collect the sandstone because it’s a national landmark.

-Wolfe County, Breckenridge County, and Livingston County are some of the best places to go for sandstone in Kentucky.
+Wolfe County, Breckenridge County, and Livingston County are some of the greatest sites in Kentucky where sandstone can be found.

 TIP: Today, geology is an extremely diverse science.
 The multitude of sub-disciplines within geology allows individuals to choose what interests them the most.
 Check out why studying geology is not boring in the article below:

-4 Reasons Why Geology is Not Boring (Explained by Geologist)
+4 Reasons Why Geology is Not Boring (Explained by Geologists)

 What Minerals Are Found in Kentucky